-England must show resilience - Southgate
+'Contract will not protect me if results are poor'

 They face Germany on Monday having gone five games without a victory for the first time since 2014.

+"I am realistic about that.
+I'll be judged on what's delivered in Qatar and I am perfectly happy to be judged in that way.

+"History is history.
+You're judged on the next match and you're judged on the next tournament."

-"I'm not the first coach to go through a difficult time in terms of results and criticism," said Southgate.
+He added: "I'm not the first coach to go through a difficult time in terms of results and criticism.

 "That is part of the territory.
 For me, it's a great challenge to lead the team through a moment like this.